MohideenSheikSulaiman/SwiftConnect/Usage.md

 #### Connect

 Is the basic class that contains three functions (request / upload / cancelAllRequests) it can be instantiated directly using Connect() or you can customize its parameters, Its constructor contains two parameters (ConnectMiddleware / ErrorHandler) which will be discussed shortly.
-Or you can just use Connect.default to get the default implementation of Connect.
+Or you can just use Connect.default to get the default implementation of SwiftConnect.

 #### ConnectMiddleware